List of designated terrorist groups: Tajikistan

 The National Bank of Tajikistan publishes national lists of individuals and organizations declared terrorist or extremists by the Supreme Court.

 In 2015, the Islamic Renaissance Party of Tajikistan was banned in Tajikistan as a terrorist organization.

 United Arab Emirates

 The Cabinet of the United Arab Emirates periodically issues resolutions to include individuals and organizations on its terrorist list.
 As of 4 March 2020, issued resolutions are 2014/41, 2017/18, 2017/28, 2017/45, 2018/24 and 2018/50.

 United Nations

 The United Nations does not have a list of all terrorist organizations.
 Instead, it has several lists focusing on international sanctions in particular contexts.
 The United Nations Security Council Resolution 1267 established lists focused Al-Qaeda, the Taliban and their associates.
 The listing process was later extended to include the Islamic State of Iraq and the Levant.

 United Kingdom

-The United Kingdom Home Office maintains a list of proscribed terrorist groups.
+The Secretary of State can proscribe organisations.
+The United Kingdom Home Office maintains a list of proscribed groups, which also contains the proscription criteria.